 If, however, you were unable to miss college that day, then, under the pressure of anxiety, you may try your best to avoid that particular class in which the presentation is to be given.

 If you were unable to do that, too, you may have come up with excuses not to give the presentation, such as “I have a sore throat, ” “I was ill, so I couldn’t prepare,” and so on.

 As is clear from the above example, the feelings of anxiety were sent to you by your subconscious mind because it believed that you were somehow unprepared- that you lacked public speaking skills.

 So it made you anxious because it wanted to drive you away from this situation in which your ‘flaw’ was likely going to be exposed.

-The only way to break this vicious cycle is to give the presentation whenever you get a chance, no matter how bad you perform.
+The only way to break this vicious cycle is to give the presentation whenever you get a chance, no matter how badly you perform.

-Plus, you need to develop the belief that making mistakes is normal, and no one does anything to the best of their abilities in the first attempt.
+Plus, you need to develop the belief that making mistakes is normal and that no one does anything to the best of their abilities on the first attempt.

 The more presentations you give, the better you’ll become at it, and a day will come when your subconscious will become confident about your public speaking skills.